Graduate School Foreign Studies Research Division English Linguistics Major

 Special Research in English Education E 1 2

-Specialized seminar classes Seminar I A 1 2
+Specialized Seminar Classes Integrated Seminar I A 1 2

 Doctoral Program

-Nurturing highly specialized professionals with research and teaching skills in English linguistics and English pedagogy
+Nurturing highly skilled professionals capable of conducting research and education in English linguistics and English pedagogy

-The objective of the English linguistics doctoral program is to prepare academicians and educators with advanced English skills and the ability to conduct independent research in the fields of English linguistics or English pedagogy, as well as the educational skills required to develop human resources who can contribute to today’s global society.
+The objective of the English Linguistics doctoral program is to prepare university educators and other individuals who possess advanced English proficiency and the ability to conduct independent research in English linguistics or English education, as well as the educational skills to nurture individuals who can thrive in today’s global society.

-To realize this objective, the curriculum is composed of three types of subjects: specialized subjects, specialized seminar subjects, and elective subjects.
-The specialized subjects are Special Research in English Linguistics and Special Research in English Pedagogy, for majors in each field.
-Special comprehensive seminars are available as specialized seminar subjects.
-As students progress through the first, second, and third years of study in accordance with their chosen area of study in English linguistics or English pedagogy, they work toward completing the doctoral thesis with guidance from a research supervisor.
-Elective subjects (Higher Education Theory and Academic Career Development) are provided to help students acquire knowledge of higher education along with scholarly competence required as an academician.
+To realize this objective, the curriculum in this major offers three types of classes: specialized classes, specialized seminar classes, and optional classes.
+The specialized classes are Special Research in English Linguistics and Special Research in English Pedagogy, for students majoring in each field.
+Special integrated seminars are available as specialized seminar classes.
+Students proceed through their first, second, and third years of study in accordance with their specialization in either English linguistics or English education, receiving guidance from their research supervisors and others and working toward the completion of their doctoral thesis.
+The optional classes include Higher Education Theory and Academic Career Development, which are designed to provide knowledge to students on higher education and the scholarly competence expected of university faculty.

-The university welcomes students whose future goal is to conduct research independently in English linguistics or English pedagogy at a university or higher education institution, while nurturing human resources for the global era through English language teaching and education in English linguistics or English pedagogy.
+We welcome students who aspire to conduct independent research in English linguistics or English education at a university or other higher education institution in the future and who seek to nurture individuals for our global era through English language teaching and education in English linguistics and pedagogy.

 Class Subjects, etc.